How Sleep Can Affect Your Mental Health and Improve Your Quality of Life

 A study from the National Sleep Foundation found a direct correlation between sleep and mental health conditions.
 People who reported sleep issues also reported greater levels of depression and anxiety.

 Military veterans experience sleep challenges at a disproportionate rate.
-In its most recent Annual Warrior Survey, Wounded Warrior Project® (WWP) found that more than 80% of the warriors surveyed self-reported sleep problems, making it the most common health concern for WWP warriors.
+In its most recent Warrior Survey*, Wounded Warrior Project® (WWP) found that more than 80% of the warriors surveyed self-reported sleep problems, making it the most common health concern for WWP warriors.

 Physical and mental health challenges can exasperate sleep issues.
 Warriors who have head-related trauma or suffer from post-traumatic stress disorder (PTSD), depression, anxiety, or chronic pain often struggle more with getting good-quality sleep.
-A majority of the warriors who self-reported sleep issues in WWP's Annual Warrior Survey said they also had PTSD.
+A majority of the warriors who self-reported sleep issues in WWP's Warrior Survey said they also had PTSD.
 Sleep problems, including insomnia, often occur after a trauma.

 Why is Sleep Important?